dvochoa/1up/README.md

 ```

 **Note**: The pre-commit hook will add some noticeable latency to each commit and changing the hooksPath in your local git config will override the directory which looks to for hooks.
 If you have any pre-existing hooks that you still want to use, instead of changing the hooksPath you can copy the contents of any hooks in `.githooks/` to your existing local hooks directory at `.git/hooks`.

-## Troubleshooting

-If you experience issues that might be related to cached files (e.g. styling or other content representing previous changes) then try the following:

-1. `cd client`
-2. Delete your local `node_modules` and `.next` directories: `rm -rf node_modules .next`
-3. Reinstall: `npm install`
-4. Re-run: `npm run dev`